Amenhotep19/parking-lot-counter-go/README.md

 ## Machine to Machine Messaging with MQTT

-If you wish to use a MQTT server to publish data, you should set the following environment variables before running the program:
+If you wish to use a MQTT server to publish data, set the following environment variables before running the program:

 ```shell
 export MQTT_SERVER=tcp://localhost:1883